 The United States finds itself in strategic competition with China and Russia at the same time as its traditional technological superiority faces emergent challenges.
-The participants will address how new military technologies might change the strategic dynamic in both Europe and in the Pacific and what these weapons may mean for non-state actors.
+The participants addressed how new military technologies might change the strategic dynamic in both Europe and in the Pacific and what these weapons may mean for non-state actors.

 Moderated by Admiral James O. Ellis, Jr. (USN, Ret.), Hoover Institution.